schlich/loomio_help/content/user_manual/threads/index.md

 <source src="forking_comments.mp4" type="video/mp4">
 </video>

 Sometimes a comment is useful, but off topic for the thread.
-In this case you can start a new discussion, selecting the comments to take into it from the current thread.
+In this case you can start a new discussion (forking), selecting the comments you want to take into it from the original thread.

 ## Moving threads between groups
 You may want to move threads between groups and subgroups to keep things organised.
 You can do this with the move thread option in the dropdown menu at the top of the thread.